ariatemplates-plugins/plugins-list/README.md

 plugins-list
 ============

-A list of plugins available in the open source community
+The list of plugins which is displayed on http://www.ariatemplates.com/plugins is stored here in plugins.json file.

+To register a new plugin in this list, just do a pull request on this repository.